Complexities of Processing Modern Health Data

 As data exchange grew, health plans and other non-treatment users were eager to participate, but quickly realized this infrastructure and trust framework was really intended for treatment use-cases.
 Individual Health IT vendors and EHRs filled the gap, and data exchange continued to expand, but in a fragmented and more proprietary way.
 The industry split with national networks largely supporting treatment, while other use-cases required a more direct B2B engagement model with proprietary networks and health IT vendors.
 This approach worked for many, but not all vendors offered such data exchange services and significant gaps in interoperability persisted.
 More recent federal policies aimed at Consumer Access APIs and TEFCA have sought to address the challenge of scaling data-exchange beyond treatment use-case, but with limited success.

-Data Processing in the Era of Multiple Formats
+Data Processing Multiple Healthcare Data Formats

 I think all in our industry can agree that achieving interoperability has been an uphill battle.
 For health plans and other non-treatment use-cases, even the most connected data exchange participants acquire 10% - 40% of the data they need via interoperability.
 The rest happens through less efficient methods, collecting data manually and employing a mix of vendor solutions.
 This multi-channel approach complicates backend data processing even further, introducing multiple structured formats in addition to unstructured data from legacy manual collection processes.